Travel guide

 eSIM Honduras: Coverage, GB, and Prices for Your Trip

-Yes.
-An eSIM works in Honduras by connecting via network agreement to the local operators' antennas, so you have internet as soon as you land in San Pedro Sula or Tegucigalpa, without looking for a store or passport.
-You only need a compatible mobile phone and to have installed it before leaving home.
+And yes, it works in Honduras.
+It connects by network agreement to the antennas of local operators, so you have internet as soon as you land in San Pedro Sula or Tegucigalpa, without looking for a store or showing your passport.
+You only need an eSIM-compatible phone and to have installed it before leaving home, which takes a couple of minutes with Wi-Fi.

-The big advantage is that you avoid the hassle of a physical chip.
-In Honduras, buying a local prepaid SIM means going to a Claro or Tigo store, sometimes registering the number, and topping up credit with cash (lempiras).
-With an eSIM, that step disappears: you buy the plan online, receive a QR code, and in a minute you're browsing.
-If you're traveling with little time or have a layover en route to the Bay Islands, that detail is appreciated.
-Plus, you can keep your Spanish number active to receive WhatsApp messages or bank SMS while data runs through the eSIM.
+The big advantage over a physical chip is that you skip the entire process.
+In Honduras, buying a local prepaid SIM involves finding a Claro or Tigo store, sometimes registering the number, and loading credit in lempiras cash.
+With the eSIM, that step disappears: you buy the plan online, receive a QR, and in a minute you're browsing.
+If you're traveling with little time or have a layover en route to the Bay Islands, that detail is appreciated much more than it seems on paper.
+Plus, you keep your Spanish number active to receive WhatsApp or bank verification SMS while data runs on the eSIM.

 Photo: Thirdman · Pexels